-Spartanburg Methodist College is a member of the National Junior College Athletic Association (NJCAA) and competes in Region X. Men's intercollegiate sports include baseball, basketball, cross country, golf, half marathon, soccer, tennis, track and field, and wrestling.
-Women's intercollegiate sports include basketball, cross country, golf, half marathon, soccer, softball, tennis, track and field, and indoor and beach volleyball.
+Spartanburg Methodist College is a member of the National Junior College Athletic Association (NJCAA) and competes in Region X. Men's intercollegiate sports include baseball, basketball, cross country, golf, half marathon, soccer, and track and field.
+Women's intercollegiate sports include basketball, cross country, golf, half marathon, soccer, softball, track and field, and court and beach volleyball.

-Athletics works to support the mission of the College and integrates SMC's guiding principles in developing our student-athletes: achievement in all areas of endeavor, integrity in all of our dealings, and service for the greater good.
+Athletics works to support the mission of the College and integrates SMC's guiding principles in developing our student-athletes: achievement in all areas of endeavor, integrity in all our dealings, and service for the greater good.